 - Give a formal presentation on a topic related to their patient care while on service at the completion of their rotation.

-- Attend all Department of Surgery teaching conferences, including the Tuesday afternoon resident conference, Thursday morning specialty conference, M&M and Grand Rounds and all service-specific conferences.
+- Attend all Department of Surgery teaching conferences, including the Monday morning resident conference, Thursday morning specialty conference, M&M and Grand Rounds and all service-specific conferences.

 - Take call on a roughly q4 schedule.

-If you have any questions or would like further information, please contact the Department of Surgery's student coordinator, Karen Breton or (207) 662-6395.
+If you have any questions or would like further information, please contact the Department of Surgery's UME clerkship coordinator, Danielle Shaw at firstname.lastname@example.org.

 The general surgery residency program utilizes a night float system.
 Our philosophy allows continuity of care and excellent learning but also emphasizes the need for growth and development outside of residency training.
 We take duty hours seriously and believe that adequate rest is integral to safe patient care and excellence in education.